Out-of-Towner Car Accident Guide:

 Non-injury accidents

-If only the car were damaged, but nobody was injured, you can file a liability claim with the at-fault driver's insurance; having an attorney in cases like this is unnecessary.
+If only the car were damaged and no one was injured, you can file a liability claim with the at-fault driver's insurance; having an attorney in cases like this is unnecessary.
 All car accident claims involving out-of-towners are in this category.

 In Nevada, the time limit for filing an injury claim is two (2) years from the accident date.
 After that, the statute of limitations expires.
-This role affects all claims where the victim is an out-of-towner.
+This rule affects all claims involving a victim who is an out-of-towner.

 We can help